liiza/contex_vectors/README.md

 ## Context Vectors

 In this simple demo we teach the computer word semantics using context vectors.
 This means that for each word we compose a vector which contains the words this word most often appears with in the given text.
-After this the similarity of two words can be calculated as the cosine distances of their corresponding vectors.
+After this the similarity of two words can be calculated as the cosine distances of their context vectors.

 To clarify this, let's walk through a simple example.
 In this example the words `apple` and `computer` are more similar to each other than `apple` and `cat`.